AnnaA123/alpome_frontend/README.md

 Frontend for alpome app.
-The project will most likely be continued more on the backend side, this is just for saving files.
+The project will most likely be continued more on the backend side, this is just for personal backup.
 Backend can be found at https://github.com/pokumars/alpome_backend